 Two ad types were developed: interstitial and small banner.
 Interstitial ads are ads that fill all the device’s screen, giving more possibilities for creators.
 The small banners are the most popular ones.
 They are small ads that appear generally at screen corners.
 Because of that those small banners are ignored - consciously or not - many times by users, a problem called banner blindness.

 The tests took two weeks because I wanted to compare the original ads’ performance with the ones that had a time context included.
-The period of two weeks was important because it avoided a seasonal behavior by users during the week compared to weekends.
+The period of two weeks was important because it avoided a seasonal behavior by users during the weekdays compared to weekends.
 In general, there were almost 375 thousand views, divided between 190 thousand and 184 thousand of versions with and without TTP, respectively.

 On the following paragraphs it's possible to check the most important data for a mobile ad.